scalacenter/scala-advent-of-code/docs/puzzles/day4.md

 def score(board: Board, turn: Int) = ???
 ```

-For each line, the numbers that have not been drawn are simply the ones bigger than the winning turn of that board.
+For each line, the numbers that have not been drawn are the ones bigger than the winning turn of that board.
 We filter them with `lines.filter(_ > turn)`.

-However, simply taking the sum would be wrong, as we are using the turns, and not the original numbers!
+However, only taking the sum would be wrong, as we are using the turns, and not the original numbers!
 We thus need to map them to their original values:
 ```scala
 val sumNumsNotDrawn = board.lines.map{ line =>